cms-opendata-workshop/workshop-lesson-docker-preexercises/_episodes/08-docker.md

 ~~~
 {: .language-bash}

+In the lesson on access luminosity information, we explain how to mount the
+*CERN-VM fileystem* which will add some additional flags.
+However, if
+you're not planning on accessing those helper functions, the above should be
+enough.

 When you're done, you can just type ```exit``` to leave the Docker environment.

 ## Using Docker repeatedly